 - Reflect on your own counselling style and generate a plan to incorporate new techniques and strategies into your clinical practice.

 The course consists of 5 modules with the following features:

 - Extensive evidence review and specific practice guidance.

 - Videos and role-plays to enhance learner understanding.

 - Case studies and self-reflection questions to facilitate retention and application of the course content.

-- A complete copy of the Instigating and Implementing Eating and Physical Activity Behaviour Change: A Lifestyle Intervention Manual and Toolkit.
+- A copy of the updated 2021 version of the Instigating and Implementing Eating and Physical Activity Behaviour Change: A Lifestyle Intervention Manual and Toolkit, 3rd Edition.

 - End of course exam.

 - A self-reflection record to be used to support your annual professional development plan.

 This course supports learning (Knows and Knows How) related to some aspects of the following ICDEPs version 3.0: